bergesinstitute/graf-method/book-2-unit-3.md

 P: No, nunca fui, no me gusta nadar (to swim).

-# Spanish regular verbs in the past tense
+# Spanish regular verbs in the preterite

 Regular verbs are divided into 3 categories based on their ending: *-ar, -er* and *-ir.* We are going to use *cantar* (to sing), *comer* (to eat) and *abrir* (to open) as models.